TritonDataCenter/containerpilot/documentation/12-configuration/README.md

 ### Template configuration

 ContainerPilot configuration has template support.
 If you have an environment variable such as `FOO=BAR` then you can use `{{.FOO}}` in your configuration file or in your command arguments and it will be substituted with `BAR`.
+The `CONTAINERPILOT_{SERVICE_NAME}_IP` environment variable that is set by the services configuration is available to the command arguments but not to the configuration file.

 **Example usage in a config file**